Traditional Bachelor of Science in Nursing

 - In compliance with TTUHSC policy, all applicants who have received offers of admission will be required to consent to a criminal background check before being allowed to matriculate.
 A history of criminal conduct or convictions may result in withdrawal of the admission offer.
 See the “Criminal Background Checks” section of the SON Student Handbook for the SON policy.
 The Health Sciences Center policy may be found at HSC OP 10.20.
 No student will be allowed to matriculate into the program without completing and receiving clearance from the Texas Board of Nursing with either a BON Blue Card or a Declaratory Order with No Stipulations.
 The cost for a criminal background check(s) is the responsibility of the student.

-- Minimum cumulative GPA of 3.0 All grades earned at all schools attended are calculated in the admission grade point average.
+- All grades earned at all schools attended are calculated in the admission GPA.

-- All non-nursing course prerequisites must be completed with a grade of C or better prior to enrollment.
+- All non-nursing prerequisite courses must be completed with a grade of C or better.

 - Prior enrollment at TTU.